robertgenetti/robertgenetti.github.io/_projects/visionzero.md

 ### Problem

-The Vision Zero Initiative in San Jose, CA relies greatly on having an accurate representation of its traffic related accident data to inform and guide future projects.
-Without this the initiative will suffer from significant setbacks and excessive resource consumption.
+The success of the Vision Zero Initiative in San Jose, CA greatly relies on having all traffic accident data easily interpreted and able to drill-down into specifics when necessary.
+Loss of time and resources may result from data visualizations being too complex and difficult to navigate.

 ### Solution

-Present a clear representation of the traffic related accident data relevant to the type of questions being asked.
-This will reduce time on task and increase overall performance outcomes of the Vision Zero Initiative.
+Present a clear representation of the traffic related accident data that is relevant to the types of questions being asked in this context.
+A clear yet fully functional dashboard has the potential to reduce time and resources while boosting productivity.

 <div class="col-12 text-center">
     <a href="{{page.link}}" class="button button-primary mt-2 mb-6" style="text-decoration:none;" target="_blank">View Dashboard</a>